mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * We added the multilookup in the interfacetype of the cms linked to an array

-* we have fixed the validation of names on Custom Services
+* we have fixed the validation of names on your Services

 **RUNTIME SUITE**

-* Mia has developed: [lc39](https://github.com/mia-platform/lc39), a Command line utility that will launch a Fastify instance configured for serving a Node.js service on Mia-Platform.
+* Mia has developed: [lc39](https://github.com/mia-platform/lc39), a Command line utility that will launch a Fastify instance configured for serving a Node.js Service on Mia-Platform.
-With this lanucher all the Node.js service will expose two fixed routes for heltinessProbe and for readinessProbe.
-In addiction is integrated the fastify-swagger module for exposing the service documentation.
+With this lanucher all the Node.js Service will expose two fixed routes for heltinessProbe and for readinessProbe.
+In addiction is integrated the fastify-swagger module for exposing the Service documentation.
 This Service has been imported in: ACL Service, CMS Backend, Swagger Aggregator, CRUD Service, Session Manager and Mail Service.
-Soon will be implemented in all the Mia services.
+Soon will be implemented in all the Mia Services.

-* Swagger Aggregator v1.0.2: Swagger is now available with service down.
-The service down wiil not be shown.
+* Swagger Aggregator v1.0.2: Swagger is now available with Service down.
+The Service down wiil not be shown.

 * Notification Service v0.6.1: it is possible to send push notifications by tag (if there is a collection tag with the tags configured)